 You use them to shape your Christmas cookies, but have you ever considered turning cookie cutters into decorations themselves?
 Wrap Christmas-theme cutters in narrow gingham ribbon and outfit with a loop of baker's twine to make the easy Christmas ornaments.

 These little guys are sure to bring a smile to anyone who sees them.
-To make, glue a mini pinecone to a wooden bead and an acorn cap to the top of the bead.
-Add a velvet ribbon scarf and secure with glue.
+To make, glue a mini pinecone to a wooden bead and add a felt hat.
+Add a piple cleaner scarf and secure with glue.
 Use fine-point markers to add eyes and a mouth.
 Attach a loop of string for hanging.

 Mark the 25 days leading up to Christmas with a tree full of numbered ornaments.
 Have fun with the design -- turn the numbers into an advent calendar, hang one every day, or use them to decorate a smaller tabletop tree.
 We used number stamps and pastel papers to create our ornaments, but you can handwrite yours on more traditional Christmas colors.

 Add a touch of elegance to a plain ball ornament with an unadorned velvet ribbon.
 Simply hot-glue the ribbon around the ornament; add a ribbon bow where the ends meet.